OSGConnect/connectbook/start/resources/large-memory-jobs.md

 [TOC]

-OSG has limited support for large memory jobs.
-By default, 2 GB of RAM is assigned to a job.
-To request more memory, simply use the HTCondor *request_memory* attribute in your submit file.
+By default, 2 GB of RAM (aka memory) will be assigned to your jobs.
+However, some jobs will require additional memory to complete successfully.
+To request more memory, use the HTCondor *request_memory* attribute in your submit file.
 The default unit is MB.
 For example, the following will request 12 GB:

-    request_memory = 12000
+    request_memory = 12228

+You might be wondering why the above is requesting 12228 MB for 12 GB.
+That's because byte units don't actually scale by 1000 (10^10) like the metric system, but instead scale by 1024 (2^10) due to the binary nature of bytes.

 Alternatively, you can define a memory request using standard units

 	request_memory = 12GB

+We recommend always explictly defining the byte units in your *request_memory* statement.

-Note that there is only a small number of resources available for large memory jobs, so longer than average queue times can be expected for these jobs.
+Please note that the OSG has limited resources available for large memory jobs.
+Requesting jobs with higher memory needs will results in longer than average queue times for these jobs.